makkus/freckles/README.rst

 using: *frecklecute*
 ^^^^^^^^^^^^^^^^^^^^

-Chapter #3, where we run an ansible task as well as an external ansible role
+Example #3, where we run an ansible task as well as an external ansible role
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 So -- having setup all the data, associated applications, source code and working environment(s) I need -- there are a few other housekeeping tasks to do.
 For example, in the configuration of the minimal emacs-like editor ``zile`` I sometimes use I specified that it should put all backups into ``~/.backups/zile``.
 That directory doesn't exist yet, and if it doesn't exists, ``zile`` doesn't create it automatically, and consequently does not store any backups of the files I'm working on.
 So I have to make sure that folder gets created.